-The only real difference between a Stupid Tube and a normal tube jig, is the way you rig it.
-The stupid tube still used a tube jig head or similar jig head, but you kind of rig in a hybrid between a texas rig, normal tube rig and a shakey head!
+The only real difference between a Stupid Tube and a normal tube jig is the way you rig it.
+The stupid tube still used a tube jig head or similar jig head, but you kind of rig in a hybrid between a Texas rig, normal tube rig, and a shaky head!
 Below are picture diagrams of how to rig your own “Stupid Tube”.
 The reason the stupid tube rig is so deadly, you get a similar erratic fall and action as an exposed tube jig, but its virtually weedless and still gets great hook ups on fish!

 Start out with your favorite 3-4″ Tube, and either a tube jig head, shakey head jig or even a ball head jig.
 The jig shown here is a Picasso Shakedown Head and a 3-1/2″ Strike King Coffee Tube.
 My new jig head of choice is the BassTEK Tungsten Agitator Finesse Head.

 Start by inserting the hook point into the hollow end of the tube